 This is one of the most common myths associated with college admissions.
 The truth is high test scores are only one of many factors that are used to evaluate college applications.
+You don’t necessarily need high ACT and SAT scores for college admission.
 The admissions committee will also take a look at your academic grades, personal essay, extracurricular activities, recommendation letter and extent of community involvement before making the decision to accept you.

 If there is one component of the application that can be considered absolutely crucial, it is your overall GPA.
 This is reflective of your academic performance over a period of 4 years, while your test scores only demonstrate your performance on a 3-hour test.
 However, neither outstanding academic grades nor stellar test scores can guarantee admission in isolation.
 It is your overall achievements that matter.